-Dr. John C. Eastman is Founding Director of the Claremont Institute’s Center for Constitutional Jurisprudence, and currently serves as the Henry Salvatori Professor of Law & Community Service at Chapman University’s Dale E. Fowler School of Law.
-He is also a Senior Fellow of the Claremont Institute.
+Dr. John C. Eastman is a Senior Fellow at the Claremont Institute and Founding Director of the Claremont Institute’s Center for Constitutional Jurisprudence.
+He previously served as the Henry Salvatori Professor of Law & Community Service at Chapman University’s Dale E. Fowler School of Law, and as the school’s Dean from 2007 to 2010.

 Dr. Eastman received his B.A. from the University of Dallas, and an M.A. and Ph.D. in Government from Claremont Graduate School.
 He completed his studies at the University of Chicago Law School, earning his J.D. in 1995 and immediately took a position clerking for Judge Michael Luttig in the U.S. Court of Appeals for the Fourth Circuit.
 From 1996 to 1997 he served as a law clerk with the Honorable Justice Clarence Thomas in the United States Supreme Court.
 After concluding his clerkships, Dr. Eastman took a position with Kirkland & Ellis in Los Angeles until 1999.